 • The “active” state of the disease is becoming more frequent

-• Flare-ups are occurring regularly and may even last longer than they once did
+• Flare-ups are occurring regularly and lasting for longer periods of time

-• Pain and swelling are becoming more intense, spreading throughout other areas of your body
+• Your pain and swelling are becoming more intense, spreading throughout other areas of your body

 • Your diagnosis occurred early on, and so the disease has had a long time to develop